 Unless there is an issue with the size or material of your jewelry, don't change it until your piercing is fully healed.
 Cartilage piercings heal slowly internally, and if you remove your jewelry prior to the cartilage being stable, you run the potential of your body rejecting your piercing, healing improperly, or becoming infected.

-6. Sleeping Is Gonna Suck For A While
+6. Sleeping Is going to Suck For A While

 7. You Have To Keep It Clean